raviswanath/Machine-learning-projects/README.md

 # Machine-learning-with R and Python
-Machine learning projects undertaken and completed as a part of online MOOC's
+Machine learning projects undertaken and completed as a part of online MOOC's or self practice